elenabeat/avsmp/README.md

 2. From a terminal at `converter/` run `docker compose run --build converter`
     - Frames from `videos/test.mp4` will be written to `frames/Test Movie`

-## Customize
+## Usage

-You can change settings throught the environment variables in the `converter/docker-compose.yaml` file:
+You can change settings through the environment variables in the `converter/docker-compose.yaml` file:
   ```yaml
   environment:
   - VIDEO_FILE=test.mp4